FilipRuman/pages/src/content/docs/parser/type_parsing_functions.md

 </details>

-Now update call to 'identifier_type()' inside 'parse()' and you should be able to pare type form the example.
+Now update call to 'identifier_type()' inside 'parse()' and you should be able to pares the type form the example.
 In this tutorial we will be testing this later, when we implement variable declaration, but you might test it out right now if you want!

 ##  parsing arrays